frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 # Common Questions
-1. `RX not accepting channels higher than Ch6 for Flight-mode o Gains:` V0.53 and newer:  The RX is listening to channel changes for this options.
+1. `RX not accepting channels higher than Ch6 for Flight-mode o Gains:`
+- V0.55 and newer:  Problem solved..
+Should allow you to select up to 12ch with the switch technique or with the scroller.

+- V0.53/0.54:  The RX is listening to channel changes for this options.
 Configure the Switch to the channel, togling once the switch will select the channel on the menu field.

 2. `Why Ch1 says Ch1 (TX:Ch3/Thr)?`:
  Radios with Multi-Module are usually configured to work the standard AETR convention.
 Spektrum uses TAER.
 The multi-module does the conversion when transmitting the signals.
 So `Spektrum Ch1 (Throttle)` really comes from the `TX Ch3`.
 We show both information (+name from the TX output).
 If your multi-module/radio is setup as TAER, the script will not do the re-arrangement.